TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 )<vl_dataset_summary>

 ==== On Curated Datasets
-The goal of this work is to develop a multimodal model that is cheap to train, and does not rely on labeled data in the end-to-end process.
+The goal of this work is to develop a multimodal model that is cheap to train and does not rely on labeled data in the end-to-end process.
-That means not only should our multimodal model not require labeled data for training, but also any pretrained models used in the process.
+That means not only should our multimodal model not require labeled data for training, but also any pretrained models and components used in the process.

 Whether image-text datasets, and, in fact, any multimodal dataset consisting of pairs of data, can be seen as curated or even labeled data is a matter of perspective.
+The difference between curated and labeled data lies in the purpose and level of human involvement: curated data focuses on the careful selection, organization, and cleaning of data to ensure quality and relevance, while labeled data involves explicit tagging or annotation of each example to provide a ground truth for training supervised models (which implies that the data is curated as well).

-While the data is not labeled in the traditional sense, as in having a label for an image or text, the pairs themselves can be seen as labels.
-While single images or texts can be considered as in-the-wild data, i.e. data that appears naturally in the real world, like in books, articles, or on the internet, image-text pairs require image and text to be paired together.
+While image-text datasets are not labeled in the traditional sense, as in having a label for an image or text, the pairs themselves can be seen as labels.
+Single images or texts can be considered as in-the-wild data, i.e. data that appears naturally in the real world, like in books, articles, or on the internet, image-text pairs however require image and text to be paired together.
 This can be seen as less natural, as it requires a human to create the caption for an image, or vice versa, which is a form of labeling.
-The COCO dataset, for example, can be seen as labeled, as for each caption a human created a caption with the specific intention of creating data for Machine Learning.
+The COCO dataset, for example, can be seen as labeled, as for each image a human created a caption with the specific intention of training Machine Learning models @coco.
-Consequently, whether multimodal learning can be seen as self-supervised learning, as it is often referred to in the literature @beit3 @vlmo @flava, is debatable.
+Consequently, whether multimodal learning can be seen as self-supervised learning, as it is often referred to in the literature @vlmo @beit3 @flava, is debatable.
 With this in mind, creating a multimodal model that is scalable in the sense that it does not rely on labeled data, which is one of the most challenging aspects of AI research, is, if multimodal data is seen as labeled data, not possible.

-However, there are indeed multimodal data sources that can theoretically be seen as unlabeled.
+However, there are multimodal data sources that are at the very least uncurated.
 One example is the alt-text of images on the internet.
 Even though the alt-text is created by humans, it is not created with the intention of creating data for Machine Learning, but rather to provide a description of the image for visually impaired people.
-Consequently, the data was generated as a byproduct of a different task, and can therefore be seen as unlabeled, or at least uncurated data.
+Consequently, the data was generated naturally as a byproduct of a different task, and we therefore refer to any uncurated dataset as unlabeled data in this work.

 This is exactly why we select both CC3M and CC12M, as they, especially CC12M, consists of in-the-wild image-text pairs from the internet @cc3m @cc12m.
-This way of collecting data and training models is therefore significantly more scalable than using curated datasets specifically created for Machine Learning.
+This way of collecting data and training models is therefore significantly more scalable than using curated datasets specifically created for Machine Learning, and ensures that our approach to multimodal models can be applied to a wide range of tasks and domains without any explicit human intervention.
+A comparison between curated and labeled samples, and in-the-wild samples can be seen in @coco_vs_cc12m below.

 #figure(
   image("../figures/coco_vs_cc12m.png", width: 50%),
   caption: [Side-by-side comparison of examples seen in COCO (a) and CC12M (b).
-  While COCO features high quality images and detailed annotations, CC12M consists of in-the-wild image-text pairs from the internet, and image-text pairs therefore might be less correlated.
-However, the latter enables scalability, as more data can be collected without the need for human annotation.
+  While COCO features high quality images and detailed annotations, CC12M consists of in-the-wild image-text pairs from the internet.
+  The latter enables scalability, as more data can be collected without the need for human annotation.
+The caveat is that the quality of the data is not guaranteed, and image-text pairs might be less correlated.
   Images and text in the figure have been taken from the COCO train set @coco and CC12M @cc12m, respectively.], ) <coco_vs_cc12m>

 ==== Data Persistence